castagna/jena-grande/README.txt

-  Jena Grande is a collection of utilities, experiments and examples on how to use MapReduce, Pig, HBase and Giraph to process RDF data.
+  Jena Grande is a collection of utilities, experiments and examples on how to use MapReduce, Pig, HBase or Giraph to process data in RDF format.

   RDF data model is a labelled directed multigraph.
-URIs are used to give globally unique names to nodes and labels.
-A destination node (a.k.a. an object in an RDF statement) can be an attibute value (a.k.a. literal).
+URIs are used to give globally unique names to nodes and labelled links (a.k.a. properties in the RDF lingo).
+A destination node (a.k.a. an object in an RDF statement) can be an attribute value (a.k.a. literal).
 Nodes can also be unnamed (a.k.a. blank nodes).

-  Apache Jena is a Java library, currently in incubation and about to graduate, to help you parse, store and query RDF data.
+  Apache Jena is a Java library, currently in incubation, which can help you parsing, storing and querying RDF data.

-  This is very much work in progress and if you have experience with processing RDF data with any of the Hadoop ecosystem's projects above feel free to fork this and submit your pull requests sharing your experience.
+  This is to be considered experimental and work in progress.
+If you want to share your experience on processing RDF data with any of the Hadoop ecosystem's projects, please, do fork this and send your pull requests.

-  If the graph you need to process ins't RDF, some of the tricks shared here might be useful to you anyway.
+  If the graph you need to process isn't RDF, some of the tricks shared here might be useful to you for other type of graphs.

   Have fun!